shyamzzp/interview/docs/problem-set/geeksforgeeks/microsoft/set-1.md

 <div class="section-item pl0">

 ### Celebrity problem
 In a party of N people, only one person is known to everyone.
-Such a person may be present in the party, if yes, (s)he doesn’t know anyone in the party.
+Such a person may be present in the party, if yes, (s)he doesn't know anyone in the party.
 We can only ask questions like "does A know B? ".
 Find the stranger (celebrity) in the minimum number of questions.

 </div>
 <div class="section-item">